dib1000/APCSFinalProject/README.md

 5/27/2021: Edited some Pacman methods (lives and points methods) 5/27/2021: Added x and y variables to the Pacman class to keep track of where it is.
 Also added getXCoord and getYCoord to retrieve the coordinates, and also edited the display method for Pacman.
+5/27/2021: Edited keyPressed in pacmanGame and created Pacman object.